Injective edge-coloring of graphs with given maximum degree: Introduction

 Bu and Qi~\cite{BQ} gave upper bounds on injective chromatic index of graphs with maximum degree $3$ and $4$ and low maximum average degree.
 In particular, they showed that the injective chromatic index of every subcubic graph with maximum average degree at most $\frac{18}{7}$ (respectively, at most $\frac{5}{2}$) is at most $6$ (respectively, at most ${5}$).

-Ferdjallah, Kerdjoudj and Raspaud~\cite{FKR} observed that the induced star arboricity of a graph is exactly its injective chromatic index and proved a series of bounds on injective chromatic index of ``sparse" graphs.
+Ferdjallah, Kerdjoudj and Raspaud~\cite{FKR} { used Proposition 2.2 of \cite{CCCD}} to observe that the induced star arboricity of a graph is exactly its injective chromatic index and proved a series of bounds on injective chromatic index of ``sparse" graphs.
 They proved that for every $\Delta\geq 3$ and any graph $G$ with maximum degree at most $\Delta$,